It seems the comparison of the Tax Free Savings account (TFSA) versus Registered Retirement Savings Account (RRSP) is still often misunderstood.

 This is a simplified approach to help with basic understanding, and it is important to note there may be other factors to consider specific to your personal situation.
 Your financial advisor can help take a closer look at your overall financial plan to determine whether an RRSP, TFSA or combination is right for your personal situation.

-Column originally appeared in Elgin This Month February 2011, updated in 2016
+This column originally appeared in Elgin This Month February 2011 edition and has been updated in 2018